onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 }
 ```

-Both the proposal and option id need to be indicated as follows (in the first case for the first proposal and the third option, in the second case for the second proposal and the first option):
+Both the proposal and option id need to be indicated as in the following example, counting from '0' upwards (in the first case for the first proposal and the third option, in the second case for the second proposal and the first option):

 ```console
 flow transactions send transactions/tx_05_SelectAndCastVotes.cdc "0" "2" --signer acct2